brilliant-ember/Machine_learning_notes/notes.md

-# Machine learning notes
+# General Machine learning notes

-gradient is another word for slope, the higher the gradient the steeper the line at a point ie the higher the slope, negative gradietn means that the slope is negative.
+Gradient is another word for slope, the higher the gradient the steeper the line at a point ie the higher the slope, negative gradietn means that the slope is negative.
 Oh and the derivative is the slope, like the derivatie is a way of obtaining the slope.

 ## Glossary